Pain-related Research

-The Centers for Disease Control and Prevention estimates that 20 percent of Americans live with chronic pain.
+The Centers for Disease Control and Prevention estimates that more than 20% of Americans live with chronic pain.
 Understanding how to manage and treat pain is a central goal of NICHD research.
 For instance:

 • Pain is a common feature of many gynecological conditions, such as endometriosis, pelvic adhesions, and pelvic inflammatory disease.
 Pain and pain management also are routine parts of the pelvic surgeries used to treat certain gynecologic conditions.